-For a career in advertising where you can use your foreign languages, consult the Fisher College of Business’ marketing and economics course, along with their standard business track, and continue to study your foreign languages at the advanced level, taking advantage of any business-related language course that may be available.
+For a career in advertising where you can use your world languages, consult the Fisher College of Business’ marketing and economics course, along with their standard business track, and continue to study your world languages at the advanced level, taking advantage of any business-related language course that may be available.

 Here is one example of a career in advertising with international interests:

 Rewarding position as an Account Manager for a successful Spanish Advertising firm.
 Looking for a candidate who is motivated, team player and possesses a strong sense of urgency in supporting this aggressive yet progressive department.
 This dynamic company offers excellent compensation and benefits, growth opportunity and bonuses.
 Successful candidates will apply strong organizational skills, proficient with all Microsoft Office programs and able to work independently in supporting this team.
 Excellent presentation and communication are a MUST, as well as a few years of experience.
 Hiring immediately.

 Filing, Data Entry, General Office, Word Processing, Spreadsheets, Customer Service, MS Word, Windows, Windows 95/98, MS Excel, Filing, Data Entry, General Office, Word Processing, Spreadsheets, Customer Service, MS Word, Windows, Windows 95/98, MS Excel.

 To pursue a career in an entertainment area where you can use your language skills, you might consider The Department of Theater or (International) Film Studies as possible paths.
 You should also continue your advanced language studies.
 Below is just one example of an exciting position in the entertainment industry for a Mandarin Chinese language translator: